The5w2h/AIandML/IMPORTANTFUNC.md

 7. install.packages('caTools')
 8. library(caTools) # caTool is *without* quotes. library is used to include a library.
 9. set.seed(123) # Used for RANDOMIZATION.
 Should be same, for same results.
+10. # The <split> function results TRUE or FALSE, based on whether the row is selected for Training DateSet or not split = sample.split(dataset$Purchased, SplitRatio = 0.8) #0.8 means 80% data has to be selected for Training Dataset
 ```